Greater Grand Rapids Chapter History

 At 41 members, the group received Provisional Group status in December 2008 and in January 2009 held its inaugural event, “Founder’s Day” which incidentally had an even greater relevance due to the successful election of the country’s first African American President and the subsequent Inaugural celebrations, which surrounded the occasion.

-During the 2 years as a Provisional Group, WMAAMS, sponsored by the Greater Lansing Chapter, went through the joys and pains of launching a new organization as well as learning the ways and culture of Jack and Jill.
+During the two and a half years as a Provisional Group, WMAAMS, sponsored by the Greater Lansing Chapter, went through the joys and pains of launching a new organization as well as learning the ways and culture of Jack and Jill.
 The group persevered under the theme of “Yes We Can!” and on July 30th 2010; the GGRIG was officially voted in as the Greater Grand Rapids Provisional Chapter at the 39th National Convention in Chicago, IL.
 On November 14th 2010, 16 members were installed as the Greater Grand Rapids Chapter of Jack and Jill of America.
 Past President Alice Peoples, Regional Director Kimberly Wills and Regional Programming Director Melanie Lynn attended the installation.
 Charter Members are as follows:

 Greater Grand Rapids Chapter of JJOA

 Check out our website!

 Members of the Greater Grand Rapids Chapter of Jack and Jill of America Inc.